This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make this single serve brookie recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

-• Pour the brownie batter into the prepared ramekin, spreading it evenly.
+Pour the brownie batter into the prepared ramekin and spread it out evenly.

-• Spread the cookie dough gently over the brownie layer.
+Carefully spread the cookie dough over the brownie batter, covering it completely.
 Place the ramekin on a rimmed baking sheet to catch any overflow.

-• Bake for 20-25 minutes, or until the top is golden brown.
-Check doneness by inserting a toothpick into the center; if it comes out clean, it’s ready.
-Let cool slightly before enjoying.
+Bake for 20 to 25 minutes, or until the top is golden brown and a toothpick inserted in the center comes out clean.
+Let the brookie cool slightly before serving.

 Expert Tips

-• Check for Doneness: Insert a toothpick into the center of the brookie to check if it’s done.
-It should come out clean or with just a few moist crumbs.
+- Check Doneness: A toothpick in the center should come out clean or with a few moist crumbs.

 Serving Suggestions

-• Whipped Cream: Add a dollop of fluffy whipped cream to complement the rich brownie and cookie layers.
+- Whipped Cream: Light and fluffy, it balances the rich brownie and cookie layers.

 Frequently Asked Questions

-Yes, you can double the ingredients and bake the brookies in two ramekins or a 5×5-inch baking dish.
+Yes, you can double the ingredients and bake a small batch of brookies in two 10-ounce ramekins or a 5×5-inch baking dish.

 If you have leftovers, let the brookie cool completely, cover it tightly, and store it at room temperature for up to 3 days.
 Warm it in the microwave before enjoying.